moolric/spots-for-dogs-api/README.md

 ##Setting up this project

 You will need a database, with tables that match the models.
 If you just want to get going, you can use the database in the /sql folder.
-If you want to use this project as a skeleton for your own project, you need to have a model for each table in your database (except the pivot tables).
-You'll need to carefully match up the names of routes and models.
+If you want to use this project as a skeleton for your own project, the models need to match the tables in your database, including the parts about their relationships.

 Rename the config-example.php file to config.php and add your own connection details.